barbecue/old-website/README.md

 - [ ] The 'Support this website on GitHub' message that appears when you first enter the site.
 - [ ] Language Support

+### 🌐 Changing Favicon
+- Create your favicon files using [Favicon Generator](https://www.favicon-generator.org/).
+- Replace files in `src/public/assets/images/meta`.
+- Replace manifest.json in `src/public/assets`.
+- Replace icon with your icon.

+### ♻️ Changing Meta Tags
+You can update meta tags on `nuxt.config.ts`.

 ### 🔧 Getting Started